The most simple object (two vertices), these circles and spheres start everything:

 There is a centerpoint of every octahedron which is also the centerpoint of every tetrahedron.

 The internal configuration of the tetrahedron and octahedron are not well-known throughout the academic world.
-With the discipline of biology, chemistry and physics, this creates barrier to a deeper understanding of the internal dynamics of spheres.
+With the discipline of biology, chemistry and physics, this fact creates barriers to a deeper understanding of the internal dynamics of spheres.